lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

 - **LOGIN & SETUP** ->
   - Navigate to [Terra.bio](https://terra.bio/) --> 'Try Terra' and authenticate with your email
    - Use $300 USD in GCP credit when you first try out Terra
-   - Create a Terra workspace to hold your notebooks or workflows which is where you will define your analysis using selected data
+   - Create a Terra workspace to run your Jupyter notebooks or WDL/cromwell workflows.
+These areas are where you will define your analysis using selected refernce datasets
 - **REFERENCE DATA** ->
   - IMPORT any subset from your authorized Terra reference data (Terra Library -> Data)
    --AND/OR--
   - UPLOAD your own research data for analysis in one or more of these locations
-      - Within your Terra Workspace -> Data Section
+      - Within your Terra Workspace -> Data tab -> Files section on the Data page
       - In a Cloud Storage bucket with appropriate permissions
          - i.e. use `gs://{mybucket}/{my folder})` in your notebook or workflow
 - **SETUP ANALYSIS with your data** ->
-  - Use (or import) a Terra (Jupyter) noteook
+  - Use (or import) a Terra (Jupyter) noteook which includes a path to your selected reference dataset
-  - Use (or import) a Terra (WDL) workflow
+  - Use (or import) a Terra (WDL) workflow which includes a path to your selected reference dataset

 ### Data Workflow Screens from Terra